Shabrinath/streamable-mcp-server/README.md

 # Deploy FastMCP Server & Connect to AI Clients

-This repo helps you to build your simple MCP server on an EC2 instance and then connect it to Cursor or similar AI clients.
+This repo helps you to build your simple MCP server as a Docker container or on an EC2 instance and then connect it to Cursor or similar AI clients.
 This repository contains a lightweight MCP (Model Context Protocol) server built with FastMCP that provides utility tools and resources to AI assistants, including weather information, unit conversions, and sample data resources.

 ## What is MCP?